-SSOFT will be available online and accessed through a website
+SSOFT is available online and accessed through a website www.ssoft.info.

-The SSOFT website will contain information on the eLearning tool, SAFE, SAFE members etc. It will also contain a registration form that learners will need to complete to access the eLearning modules.
-Once a learner has completed the registration form they will be able to log into the SSOFT eLearning tool through the website.
+The SSOFT website contains information on the eLearning tool, SAFE, SAFE members etc. It also contains a registration form that learners need to complete the access to eLearning modules.

-The SSOFT eLearning tool will contain six modules that learners will be able to complete at their own pace and in their own time.
+The SSOFT eLearning tool has six modules that learners will be able to complete at their own pace and in their own time.

 What topics are covered in SAFE’s eLearning tool?